 Athletic trainers provide immediate care for injuries that occur during practice and games.
 They also provide follow-up injury treatment, recommendations for follow-up care, injury prevention education and rehabilitation services for student athletes.

-Athletic trainers Catie McPhail, ATC, and Daynna Duffy, ATC, staff the training room at the Marshall High School and are available for evaluation of student athletes injuries and concerns.
+Athletic trainers Catie Dahl, ATC, and Daynna Larsen, ATC, staff the training room at the Marshall High School and are available for evaluation of student athletes injuries and concerns.
 They also provides athletic training coverage at local athletic games and events.
 In addition, they provide athletic training coverage at Lakeview High School in Cottonwood and Minneota High School.

 Avera Marshall has been providing sports medicine/athletic training coverage to area student athletes since 2006 at no cost to the high school or athletes.
 Services have been provided in partnership with Big Stone Therapies, Inc. since 2009.
 Avera Marshall continues to cover the cost of providing services while Big Stone Therapies provides staff management and oversight.

 - Bachelor of science in athletic training with a minor in family consumer science with an emphasis in nutrition from Minnesota State University Mankato